user-of-github/nodejs2024Q1-service/README.md

 - Ensure that ports are free (:5432, :4000) (see them in `.env`)
   - _Note: On Linux you can use command `sudo lsof -i:5432` and `sudo lsof -i:4000` to check, if ports are free_
 - Run `npm install`
+- Ensure that there is `app_logs/logs.log` file and `app_logs/errors.log` file (towards project root) (check relevant paths of lof-files in `.env` file).
+While running program you will be able to see online content of log-files, even if app is in docker, because directory is mounted
 - Uncomment whole `docker-compose`, in `.env` make sure, that `DATABASE_URL` for DOCKER is used (see comments in `env`).
 Run `docker compose up` or `sudo docker compose up`
 #### To run app without docker: